 Megan Randall joined MACC in 2021, coming from Museum of Modern Art (MoMa) where she worked from 2015-2021.
 Prior to entering the field of conservation, she worked as a finisher at Modern Art Foundry in Astoria, Queens.
 She received a Master’s degree from Christie’s Education in 2008 and a Bachelor’s degree from Carleton College.
 She earned her Graduate degree in art conservation at the Conservation Center, Institute of Fine Arts, NYU and interned at the Chinati Foundation in Marfa, Texas.
 She is an Associate member of the American Institute for Conservation, Objects Specialty Group and Contemporary Art Network.

-Olivia Thanadabout joined MACC in 2023 as a year-long Mellon fellow in Preventive Conservation.
+Olivia Thanadabout joined MACC in 2023 as the year-long Preventive Collaborative Conservation Mellon Fellow.
+In 2024, she became the Preventive Conservation Educator, assisting Nicole Grabow in facilitating workshops and collaborative community led conservation.
 She completed her Bachelor’s degree from Wesleyan University, double majoring in Studio Art and Art History.
-In preparation for graduate school in art conservation, Olivia completed various pre-program internships at locations such as the Getty-UCLA Andrew W. Mellon Opportunity for Diversity in Conservation, The Straus Center for Conservation and Technical Studies, and the Museum of Russian Art in Minneapolis.
-She is currently completing her Chemistry prerequisites at Normandale University.
+In preparation for graduate school in Art Conservation, Olivia completed various pre-program internships at locations such as the Getty-UCLA Andrew W. Mellon Opportunity for Diversity in Conservation, The Straus Center for Conservation and Technical Studies, and the Museum of Russian Art in Minneapolis.
 Along with her interests in art conservation, she enjoys making art that explores her Hmong heritage.

 Colin D. Turner, Executive Director